Domain Expiration Check Shell Script

-I've already written about a shell script to check / monitor domain renew / expiration date here.
-Now I’ve modified matt’s domain-check script to support additional C/TLDs .in, .biz, .org and .info domains.
-I've also added 5 seconds delay to avoid whois server rejecting query.
+I have already written a shell script to check/monitor domain renew / expiration date here.
+Now I have modified matty’s domain-check script to support additional C/TLDs .in, .biz, .org and .info domains.
+I’ve also added 5 seconds delay to avoid whois server rejecting the query.
 This script checks to see if a domain has expired.
-It can be run in interactive and batch mode, and provides facilities to alarm if a domain is about to expire in advance.
+It can be run in interactive and batch mode and provides facilities to alarm if a domain is about to expire in advance.

 Sample usage